smallbasic/smallbasic.github.io/_build/reference/766-math-tan.markdown

 'so here we used TAN to calculate the y change in height 'from y1 to create a 60 angle from point x1,y1 and x2,y2 AND 'AND make it so x2=100 more than x1
 'check draw arc at x1,y1 with 100 radius
 'for 0 degrees start to 60=2*pi/6 radians end arc, 1=aspect arc x1,y1,100,0,2*pi/6,1,14 '14=color yellow
 pause
 ~~~

 SUPREME; BRILLIANT; WELL DOCUMENTED; PRACTICAL; USEFUL; MERCIFUL, KNOCKS OUT.

 And the final jump back spinning kick (AKA jump hook kick):
 EVEN ME CAN UNDERSTAND IT AND PRACTICALLY USE IT !>
 I could never grasp those holy Aztec keywords...
 TAN, ASIN... and with H !!!
 ASINH...
 Mercy!.

 Please continue this way...
 Gravely.
---

 P.S. sorry for starting a new "comment" - my screen is so small that I cannot see the message by using "reply".

 I guess I hit the spot. :))
 I drew your cube just by defining 4 points for one square face and then using this code for the back 4 points.

 But I didn't stop there.
 I turned TAN(RAD(60) to TAN(RAD(angle) and put an angle increase in a loop and when...
 ... well, I spent the night bouncing and spinning and growing/shrinking the cube. ;)

 You certainly hit the spot.
 "... well, I spent the night bouncing and spinning and growing/shrinking the cube. ;)">

 I know holistic therapist who cured other programmers...
 Look, I've made an example program for CIRCLE, using your TAN lesson!
 But I only changed the TAN with SIN, and it works....
 Now please, repeat that same lesson of TAN - for SIN.
 So I'll understand why and how it works (just copy the TAN lesson "TAN use again" and update it to explain how SIN works).
-Thanks !